Martha Washington's Bible

 Sampler made by Martha Parke Custis (Martha Washington’s second granddaughter) in 1784 at age seven.
 Her rendering of the Lord’s Prayer and the Ten Commandments can be seen as lessons in sewing, reading, writing, and also as instruction in the Christian faith.
 Purchased with funds donated by Mrs. Stanley N. Gaines, Vice Regent for Florida and Mr. Gaines, 2008, H-4824.

-Surviving descriptions by guests of the Washingtons indicate that sometimes prayers were offered at mealtimes while other times they were not.
+Surviving descriptions by guests of the Washingtons indicate that prayers were sometimes offered at mealtimes.
 It was not unusual at this period for people to say prayers at the beginning and end of a meal.
 One guest at Mount Vernon, Amariah Frost, made a point of mentioning that no prayers were offered at dinner on the day he ate with the Washington family.
 Another guest, however, the Reverend John Latta, recorded that Washington asked him to "officiate in [his] clerical character" at both the beginning and end of the meal.

 Whether this was done out of deference to, or affection for, a guest is impossible to say.
 However, according to another minister's recollection of the executive mansion during Washington's administration, Washington himself generally stood and said grace before Congressional dinners, unless there was a clergyman present, who could be asked to say prayers before and after the meal.
-A letter to Mrs. Washington from her son, who was away at college, assuring her that he offered thanks to God at the end of his breakfast, certainly suggests that such prayers were important to Mrs. Washington.
+A letter to Mrs. Washington from her son, assuring her that he offered thanks to God at the end of his breakfast while away at college, certainly suggests that such prayers were important to Mrs. Washington.

 Washington served as a vestryman for both Fairfax Parish in Alexandria and at Truro Parish.